-Below is the second edit of my music video.
+Below is the final edit of my music video.
 In this edit I have added a filter to the shots of the table flip, in order to solve some quality issues.
 This has also added in an extra element to the video, giving it a really interesting almost psychedelic element.
-I have also tried to fix some of the issues with the cropping of some shots, but I still need to work on polishing these parts.
+I have also tried to fix some of the issues with the cropping of some shots.

 Looking back on the project that I have just completed, I have used quite a few different technologies in order to make this process successful.
 Some have played a far smaller part than others, but all have contributed towards this final point I now find myself at.
 Some of these technologies proved very simple to use and gave the desired effect, however others were slightly more awkward to handle.
 Below I have created a short Prezzi which describes the major technologies I used to create my music video and to track my progress.